-Bumble (along with Coffee Meets Bagel and Hinge) is one of the most recommended apps I suggest for clients to use.
-It’s a widely popular among guys and girls in the 25-45 year old range and effective for ages north of that in larger cities like NYC, San Francisco, Los Angeles, Chicago and Boston.
+Bumble (along with Coffee Meets Bagel and Hinge) is one of the most recommended dating apps I suggest clients use.
+It’s a widely popular among guys and girls in the 25-45 year old range and effective for ages north of that in larger cities like NYC, San Francisco, Los Angeles, Chicago and Boston and Seattle.

 Introductory Message Ideas and Examples

 There are no character minimums for introductory messages and some girls have been known to start messages with a period ( . ), ‘hi’, ‘hey’.
 Some guys on dating apps are happy to get any messages but if you are targeting guys who are more sought after, you might have to try harder than that if you want to stick out.
 Even hi, how are you is super lame.
 Bumble states that messages that using the person’s first name increases response rate by 60%!

 The most common and bare minimum ways to start a message is to 1) use the guy’s name and 2) either acknowledge the match or say hi – “Hi David, glad we matched” or “Hey Michael!”
 A little more effort is suggested like “Hi Alex, what are you dressing up for today for Halloween”.
 This shows you are not copying/pasting a generic intro and secondly acknowledge current events or surroundings.

 I suggest even going further than that and starting a conversation by referencing a photo or something in the bio.
 Something simple like asking about a location of a photo, mentioning that you are going to or just came back from the same place or asking for tips about a place are all effective ways to get the conversation going.